molochdao/handbook/reallyboringguild-member-policies/contributing-to-rbg/compensation.md

 **Status Updates**

-Each RBG contributor will be assigned a dedicated status update page in the RBG-managed Notion project space to summarize their accomplishments from the previous week, detail plans for the current week, and determine their availability.
-This should be updated by Monday 08:00PST.&#x20;
+On the first Monday of the month, each RBG contributor will have submitted payment requests, via Github, for the previous month.
+These requests will include expenses and time, with associated summaries and documents.&#x20;